 The CSR Committee deliberates the development, implementation and current status of activities regarding the EBARA Group CSR Policy, and determines the overall direction of CSR activities.
 Additionally, the committee identifies issues material to the sustainable development of the Group and determines and monitors initiatives and key performance indicators (KPIs) to manage progress and achievement.
 The CSR Committee also monitors the status of compliance, as well as the status of the maintenance and operation of internal controls at the Company and its subsidiaries in accordance with the EBARA Group CSR Policy and the EBARA Group Code of Conduct.
 It also gives instructions for improvement as appropriate based on the results of internal audits.
 The CSR Committee is chaired by the President and Representative Executive Officer, Executive Officers serve as members, and the lawyers in charge of the Compliance Consultation Counter participate in the committee meetings as advisors.
 Furthermore, Independent Directors and Non-executive Inside Directors are encouraged to attend meetings of the committee as observers for exhibiting supervisory functions contributing to the objectives of the CSR Committee, and providing advice and the like as necessary.
 The CSR Committee reports its deliberations to the Board of Directors, and the Board of Directors establishes a system enabling it to exhibit supervisory functions by accurately grasping information.
-The CSR Committee holds meetings once every quarter, and three (3) meetings were held in fiscal year 2017.
+The CSR Committee holds meetings once every quarter, and four (4) meetings were held in fiscal year 2018.
+In addition, CSR training for executives of the Group has been carried out every year since fiscal year 2005 to promote CSR management.
+Training topics in fiscal year 2018 included the latest trends in integrated management as well as information regarding Environmental, Social, and Governance (ESG) investment.